2015, Vol. 2 Issue 5, Part A

 How to cite this article:

 Samba Murty K, Baby Ratna Kumari T. Biometric characters of freshwater fish Securicula gora (Hamilton, 1822) From Meghadrigedda Reservoir, Visakhapatnam, Andhra Pradesh, India.
-International Journal of Fauna and Biological Studies.
-2015; 2(5): 22-25.
+Int J Fauna Biol Stud 2015;2(5):22-25.